kasparthommen/kasparthommen.github.io/posts/nice-lowpass.md

 _March 2023_

+## Introduction and Motivation
-I set out to find a new kind of low-pass filter that combines the best of the following filter types:
+I have set out to find a new kind of low-pass filter that combines the best of the following filter types:

 - A simple moving average ("SMA") filter (aka equal-weighted FIR filter),